As of March 16, 2022.

 Leading Boston musicians, some members of the Boston Symphony and some principal players of the Boston Philharmonic, will direct the sectional rehearsal.
 Some sectionals will be for specific instruments and some for woodwind, brass, percussion, or strings.

-Players must be age 21 or younger on September 15, 2019.
+Players must be age 21 or younger on September 15, 2022.
 Exceptions will be considered for older players who are still enrolled in undergraduate degree programs.
-Requests for age exceptions should be made at the live audition or in writing with the DVD/video submission.
+Requests for age exceptions should be made by writing to email@example.com.

 The current membership of the BPYO is about 50% pre-college, and 50% college age.